 - Ignore code requirements.
 Plumbing and building codes are put in place for the protection of you, everyone in your household, and the general public, so they should never be ignored.
 For example, leaving out a simple vacuum breaker (a common code requirement) in a water supply line can potentially lead to contamination of the public drinking water.

 - Cut blindly.
 Before cutting or drilling into a wall, ceiling, or floor cavity, make sure you know what's behind the surface.
 Cavities hide plumbing pipes, electrical wiring, and ductwork, among other things you really don't want to cut or drill into.

 - Misuse tools or equipment.
 Use tools and equipment for their intended purpose only.
 The misuse of tools can result in injury and/or damage to the tool.
 Poorly maintained tools and equipment can also be a safety hazard.
 Check power tools and equipment before using them to ensure they are in good condition.

-- Ignore the smell of gas.
-If you smell natural gas or suspect a gas leak stop what you are doing right away.
+Do not ignore the smell of gas.
+If you smell natural gas or suspect a gas leak, stop what you are doing right away.
 If it is safe to do so, turn off the gas, and call your gas company.
 Don’t try to find the gas leak yourself.

 Becker, Nancy J. Popular Mechanics Home Safety Handbook: Practical Tips For Safe Living.
 Hearst Books, 2005